Wandalen/wTesting/doc/version.eng/tutorial/CheatSheet.md

 tst .imply coloring:[ number ] .run [ path ]
 ```

-Option `coloring` desined to enable the color marking of the test report.
+Option `coloring` designed to enable the color marking of the test report.
 Accepts 0 or 1.
 Default value is 1.

 ```
 tst .imply timing:[ number ] .run [ path ]